brian-knows/xenon-agents/README.md

 You will see the logs of the system in the console.

+## 🤝🏻 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+We're looking for a lot of improvements, optimizations, new features and new use cases.
+Feel also free to fork this project and create your own version of it.

+### 💡 Ideas

+If you feel like contributing to the project, here are some ideas that we would like to explore:

+- [ ] Using TEE for private key management (eg. using [Lit Protocol](https://litprotocol.com/)) and transactions signing;
+- [ ] Using TEE for running the system in a secure and private way (eg. using [Phala Network](https://phala.network/));
+- [ ] Using [XMTP](https://xmtp.org) for the communication between agents;
+- [ ] Adding [Twitter](https://x.com) integration for the observer agent for posting a smaller version of the report to Twitter;
+- [ ] Adding [Telegram](https://telegram.org) integration for the observer agent for posting a smaller version of the report as a Telegram message;
+- [ ] Adding [Farcaster](https://farcaster.xyz) integration for the observer agent for posting a smaller version of the report as a Farcaster cast.

 ## 🛡️ License

 This project is licensed under the terms of the MIT license.
 See LICENSE for more details.